Tearaway (video game): Reception

 Tearaway won Edge's 2013 award for best visual design in a game.
-The game received eight nominations in the categories of "Best Game", "Best British Game", "Best Family Game", "Best Mobile & Handheld Game", "Best Original Music", "Artistic Achievement", "Game Design" and "Game Innovation" for the 2014 BAFTA Video Games Awards; of these nominations, Tearaway won the awards for Best Mobile & Handheld Game, Best Artistic Achievement, and best Family game.
+The game received eight nominations in the categories of "Best Game", "Best British Game", "Best Family Game", "Best Mobile & Handheld Game", "Best Original Music", "Artistic Achievement", "Game Design" and "Game Innovation" for the 2014 BAFTA Video Games Awards; of these nominations, Tearaway won the awards for Best Mobile & Handheld Game, Best Artistic Achievement, and Best Family game.
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Tearaway for "Adventure Game of the Year", "Handheld Game of the Year", "Outstanding Innovation in Gaming", "Outstanding Achievement in Game Direction", and "Outstanding Achievement in Art Direction".

 Tearaway Unfolded

 On 12 August 2014, a PlayStation 4 version, titled Tearaway Unfolded, was announced at Gamescom 2014.
 The game includes an extended storyline and enhanced gameplay using the features of the DualShock 4 controller.
 Tearaway Unfolded was released worldwide on 8 September 2015.